-Below are a range of useful information on local and state programs which might be of interest to Shellharbour constituents.
+Below is a range of useful information and links on programs, grants and services which may be of interest to Shellharbour electorate constituents.

 If you have any questions, please don’t hesitate to contact my office.